k-forghani/stock-market-simulator/README.md

-# Stock Exchange Simulator
+# Stock Market Simulator

 ## Introduction

-This is a simulator of the stock exchange system, developed as one of the final projects of **Advanced Programming** (**Spring 2023**) course at **Iran University of Science and Technology**.
+This is a simulator of the stock market system, developed as one of the final projects of **Advanced Programming** (**Spring 2023**) course at **Iran University of Science and Technology**.
 The architecture of the project is based on the [project description](description.pdf) provided by teaching assistants.

 ## Developers